voges/amlg/README.md

 ### Online

-On the [GWDG Jupyter Cloud](https://jupyter-cloud.gwdg.de), in addition to the terminal,  you can use the graphical user interface to clone the repository.
+We recommend using the [GWDG Jupyter Cloud](https://jupyter-cloud.gwdg.de).
+Here, in addition to the terminal, you can use the graphical user interface to clone the repository.

-Alternatively, you can copy and run any Jupyter notebook on any other online Jupyter server, such as [Google Colab](https://colab.research.google.com).
+Alternatively, you can use any other online Jupyter server, such as [Google Colab](https://colab.research.google.com).

 ## Data Availability